-Objective 2.

-Stakeholder management:

-ensure a coordinated

-approach and monitor

-stakeholder satisfaction
+Objective 2: Stakeholder management: ensure a coordinated approach on stakeholder outreach Adopt a he management for departmental and depart

 Adopt a horizontal approach to stakeholder management for those energy files that warrant cross-departmental action.

 Develop, test and use stakeholder tools across the organisation as to facilitate information sharing and discussion.